 - Will the road, curb and gutter, and sidewalk be removed to full length all at once or in phases?

 - The contractor must work in phases identified in plans; however further specifics of means and methods are determined by the contractor.
 The contractor will be required to either backfill or fence any open excavations at the end of each working day.

 - Will sidewalk ramps be replaced to ADA standards, including crosswalks and stop bars?

 - Yes, all improvements will be brought to current standards.

 - Has Greenville Utilities Commission been involved in the plan review process?

 - Yes.
-GUC has reviewed the plans and is evaluating and coordinating all needed improvements to water, sewer, gas, and electric systems in the project area.
+GUC reviewed the plans and is coordinating all needed improvements to water, sewer, gas, and electric systems in the project area.

 - Will there be service interruptions and how will we be notified?

 - This will be covered in the construction meeting.
 Citizens are normally notified twice (by contractor and GUC).
 GUC notifies 48 hours in advance when possible, either in person or by door hangers.

 - Will there be bypass pumping?
 Will the pumps be silent?

 - GUC requires critically silenced pumps near residences.